pradt2/always-online-stun/stun_proto/reference.md

 ### [Section 14.8](https://datatracker.ietf.org/doc/html/rfc8489#section-14.8) Attribute ERROR-CODE

 The ERROR-CODE attribute is used in error response messages.
 It contains a numeric error code value in the range of 300 to 699 plus a textual reason phrase encoded in [UTF-8](https://datatracker.ietf.org/doc/html/rfc3629); it is also consistent in its code assignments and semantics with [SIP](https://datatracker.ietf.org/doc/html/rfc3489#ref-10) and [HTTP](https://datatracker.ietf.org/doc/html/rfc3489#ref-15).
-The reason phrase is meant for diagnostic purposes and can be anything appropriate for the error code.
+The reason phrase is meant for diagnosticpurposes and can be anything appropriate for the error code.
 Recommended reason phrases for the defined error codes are included in the IANA registry for error codes.
 The reason phrase MUST be a UTF-8-encoded sequence of fewer than 128 characters (which